Knowledge base

 Orders by payment method Shows what payment methods customers choose

-Revenue data
+Revenue reports

 On the Reports → Revenue page, you can track your store revenue, expenses, average order value, average revenue per customer and per visitor.
 Knowing this, you can readjust your financial flows: cut your shipping spendings or offer zero-cost in-store pickup, rethink marketing strategy, change product prices, and so on.